 Excluding students on a permanent basis is a highly regrettable situation and the Institute will do everything in its power to avoid such a serious measure.
 Exclusion can occur if the conditions of a suspension are not met, or may be the result of a single act.

-Students should absolutely be aware that any serious act of verbal or physical aggression, gross misconduct, or anything that compromises the safety of Manchester Institute of Psychotherapy students of staff members will result in their immediate removal from the Institute.
+Students should be aware that any serious act of verbal or physical aggression, gross misconduct, or anything that compromises the safety of Manchester Institute of Psychotherapy students and staff members, will result in their immediate removal from the Institute.

 Students have the right to appeal against an expulsion if they feel that the Institute has acted unfairly.
-If an appeal is made, the student will be invited into Institute for a provisional meeting with the Director to discuss the appeal.
+If an appeal is made, the student will be invited to the Institute for a provisional meeting with the Director to discuss their appeal.
 If they then wish to pursue the matter, a meeting with the External Moderator and the Director will be scheduled.

 Students should bear in mind that the grounds for appeal may only be that the Institute is incorrect in judging that a suspended or excluded student failed to fulfil the conditions imposed by the course tutor.
 These conditions may again be imposed following a student’s return to the Institute after suspension, or as a consequence of some other incident or disciplinary procedure.